Rizzo hits leadoff HR, Cubs beat Padres 4-0

-Anthony Rizzo hit another leadoff home run to help Mike Montgomery get his first win of the season in the Chicago Cubs' 4-0 victory over the San Diego Padres on Tuesday night.
+He hasn't been missing anything at the top of Joe Maddon's batting order.

+"It's like on nightly basis, he's ready to go," Maddon said.
+"He ready, he's chirpy, he's loving this and it's helping us out incredibly."

-Rizzo homered on the second pitch from Jhoulys Chacin (6-6) and was the third leading off in seven games since Rizzo was moved to the top of the order by manager Joe Maddon.
+Rizzo's home run on the second pitch from Jhoulys Chacin (6-6) was the third leading off in seven games since Rizzo was moved to first in the order.
 In those seven games, he is 6 for 6 with a walk to open the first inning.

 It also extended his hitting streak to a career-high 14 games and came on the day Rizzo took a call from the league office about a collision at home plate with Padres catcher Austin Hedges the previous night.